Youth Theatre Lab: OPEN for Bookings Term 4 2025

 ‘Piece of Mind’ is written by Melbourne playwright Emma Wood.
 A quirky comedy, it nevertheless tackles some universal themes: ageing and mortality, financial insecurity, difficult relationships and the vitality of women’s friendships.

-Cast: Jan Cook, Laura Elliott, Jennie McKern, Carolyn Palmer, Kate Stones, Michael Uniacke
+Cast: Jan Cook, Laura Elliott, Jane Montgomery Griffiths, Carolyn Palmer, Kate Stones, Michael Uniacke

 Synopsis